Chapter 1. Air Navigation

 with Morse Code (for some systems).

-fly the GLS approach using the same techniques as an ILS, once selected and
+pilot will fly the GLS approach using the same techniques as an ILS, once

-Approach Systems other than ILS, GLS, and MLS
+1-1-21.
+Precision Approach Systems other than ILS and GLS

-precision approach systems other than ILS, GLS and MLS require the issuance of
+other than ILS and GLS require the issuance of special instrument approach

 b.
 Special Instrument